magicblock-labs/blog/_posts/2024-10-04-supersize.md

 - Modularity: Supersize can compose with any smart contract and rapidly introduce new game mechanics or upgrades without having to redeploy the entire game architecture.
 - UX: Thanks to Ephemeral Rollups the gameplay is fast and offers players a seamless, gasless and uninterrupted experience.

-    "Coming from EVM, I was ready to make big compromises to build Supersize fully onchain.
-But, by leveraging Magicblock’s stack to build directly on Solana, not only does Supersize not compromise on UX, but it also synergizes elegantly with the broader Solana ecosystem." — Lewis Arnsten, Supersize founder
+> Coming from EVM, I was ready to make big compromises to build Supersize fully onchain.
+But, by leveraging Magicblock’s stack to build directly on Solana, not only does Supersize not compromise on UX, but it also synergizes elegantly with the broader Solana ecosystem."

+Lewis Arnsten, Supersize founder

-    "I am extremely excited to see Supersize advancing the narrative of what is possible with FOCG.
-I am extremely bullish on Solana-first experiences that tap into the liquidity and existing primitives of the chain without sacrificing a seamless user experience" — Andrea Fortugno, MagicBlock cofounder & CEO
+> I am extremely excited to see Supersize advancing the narrative of what is possible with FOCG.
+I am extremely bullish on Solana-first experiences that tap into the liquidity and existing primitives of the chain without sacrificing a seamless user experience"

+Andrea Fortugno, MagicBlock cofounder & CEO

 ## About MagicBlock
 MagicBlock is a high-performance engine for fully onchain games and applications.
 With Ephemeral Rollups, MagicBlock empowers developers to build real-time and composable decentralized applications.